 Influenza (the flu) is a viral infection of the respiratory tract that spreads easily and quickly from person to person.
-Symptoms include fever, muscle aches and pains, and tiredness.
+Symptoms include fever, headaches, muscle aches, and tiredness.
 Treatment for flu is mainly to lessen symptoms and provide comfort.
 Vaccination is the best means of prevention.
-People with immature or weakened immune systems are at a higher risk of developing serious complications from flu, such as pneumonia and bronchitis.
+People with immature or weakened immune systems are at a higher risk of developing serious complications from flu, such as pneumonia and bronchitis, but it can rarely seriously affect any individual.

 In New Zealand, approximately one in four people are infected with flu each year.
-Although many of these people will not develop symptoms, they can still pass on the flu to other people, which is why vaccination is important.
+Most cases occur during the winter (that is, May to October).
+Although many of these people will not develop symptoms, they can still pass the flu on to other people, which is why vaccination is important.

 Symptoms and diagnosis